 Data protection is another important issue in the field of healthcare IT.
 IT often involves the collection and/or transfer of data, and healthcare IT could involve the collection and transfer of sensitive data.
+As a matter of fact, digital health is becoming more and more intrusive as it evolves, in itself a reason why the proper handling of personal information, especially the sensitive information, must be a core concern when dealing with new devices for digital health, thus having to bear in mind the concept of privacy by design.
 The mechanisms of data protection in Mexico are discussed further below.